 Aragawa London

-One of the most expensive steak houses in the world is opening a branch in Mayfair.
+One of the most expensive steak houses in the world has opened a branch in Mayfair.

 title